CBD for Anxiety: Definitive Guide to Usage, Side Effects & More

 What is CBD?

-The short form of cannabidiol, CBD is a naturally occurring compound in the cannabis plants.
+The short form of cannabidiol, CBD is a naturally occurring compound in cannabis plants.
 Cannabidiol belongs to the cannabinoid group of compounds.
-There are above hundred such compounds found in cannabis plants and these are being studied lately by researchers for their potential benefits for the human body.
+There are over hundred such compounds found in cannabis plants and these are being studied lately by researchers for their potential benefits for the human body.
 The other commonly known cannabinoid besides CBD is THC or tetrahydrocannabinol.